Pavel-Durov/blog/src/sdk-dx/README.md

 Most of the time we talk bout backward compatibility, as when we have newer versions of something we naturally expect it to work with previous versions.
 But we also expect older versions to work with newer ones, so most of the time we actually speaking of full compatibility.

 ## Summary

-We talked about SDKs and their use.
-We mentioned the importnece of good DX and what is good DX looks like.
-We talked about different types of functionality - backward, forwards and full.
-And we provided practical examples with typescript functions.
-We need Node.js SDKs to be intuitive

-Other things to consider:
-Semantic Versioning (SemVer), Changelog, LTS (Long-Term Support)
+We explored the realm of SDKs and their applications.
+We delved into the significance of a good DX.
+Additionally, we examined various compatibility types, including backward, forward, and full compatibility, accompanied by practical TypeScript examples.

+This article was written for my own sake of understanding and the organisation of my thoughts as it was about knowledge sharing.

+I trust that it proved valuable!